Common Career Mistakes and How to Avoid Them

 Negativity

 Negativity is not a good thing in any workplace.
-It can make people feel uncomfortable and makes communication difficult and limiting potential for growth.
-Apart from damaging relationships with colleagues and supervisors, it could result in professional stalling.
+It causes people to feel uneasy, making communication difficult, which can hinder growth opportunities.
+Apart from damaging relationships with peers and supervisors which could result in a slowing down your career.

-- Refocus on Positivity: Embrace the positive aspects of your character even when you’re feeling overwhelmed
+- Be Positive: Recognize all the good aspects to your character when feeling overwhelmed

-- Get help when you can Find a mentor to ask for guidance or to ask colleagues for assistance.
+- Get help when you can You can ask a mentor for guidance or colleagues for business guidance.

 Overcommitting Workload

 Overcommitment in most cases leads to burnout, mistakes and internal frustration.
-Although it’s necessary to work hard, commitment beyond one’s capacity can result in less efficiency and expected results.
+As much as it is essential to apply oneself, commitment beyond one’s capacity will result in lower productivity and the expected outcomes.

 - Practicing Time Management Techniques